Universal Online Convex Optimization with Minimax Optimal Second-Order Dynamic Regret: Introduction

-State of the art algorithms in the literature achieve dynamic regret guarantees via additional assumptions on the function sequence $\{f_t(\cdot)\}_{t=1}^T$, which cannot be guaranteed to hold in many scenarios such as: strong convexity \cite{Mokhtari,Besbes}, Lipschitz-continuity \cite{Besbes,Jadbabaie,Zinkevich,Yang,Zhang_Strong} or Lipschitz-smoothness \cite{Yang,Mokhtari} (upper bounded sub-gradient norms or Hessian eigenvalues, respectively), and bounded temporal functional variations \cite{Zhang_Strong}.
-More restrictive settings where a learner accesses the full information of the past functions \cite{Yang} or queries the sub-gradient of $f_t(\cdot)$ at multiple points \cite{Zhang} were also investigated.
-Such settings are also incompatible with many applications where the evaluation of each sub-gradient is costly (e.g. computationally) or even equivalent to making a decision, hence incurring a loss.
-There were also dynamic regret studies for a specialized linear optimization problem, i.e. learning with expert advice \cite{Herbster,Bianchi}.
-Finally, regarding static regret, sub-gradient norm adaptive guarantees were achieved in \cite{Duchi,McMahan}.
+Henceforth, instead of the static regret, we measure performance with the generalized notion of \emph{dynamic regret}, allowing a time-varying comparator decision sequence $\{\decision_t^*\}_{t=1}^T$.
+State-of-the-art algorithms in the literature achieve dynamic regret guarantees by imposing additional assumptions on the properties of $\{f_t(\cdot)\}_{t=1}^T$, which may not hold in real life scenarios, such as strong convexity \cite{Besbes,Mokhtari} (positive lower bound on the eigenvalues of Hessian matrix), Lipschitz-continuity \cite{Besbes,Jadbabaie,Yang,Zhang_adaptive,Zhang_strongly,Zinkevich,prox_Villa_bounded_grad,prox_Bianchi_nonadaptive,TAC_OCO_nonadaptive,gokcesu2021regret,pmlr-v84-shen18a} (upper bound on subgradient norms), Lipschitz-smoothness \cite{Mokhtari,Yang,prox_Combettes_smooth} (upper-bounded eigenvalues of Hessian), and bounded temporal functional variations \cite{Zhang_strongly}.

+More restrictive settings have also been investigated where a learner has access to the full information of the past functions \cite{Yang} or queries the subgradient of each $f_t(\cdot)$ at multiple points without incurring any additional losses \cite{Zhang_improved}.
+Such settings are also incompatible with many real life applications where the evaluation of each subgradient is costly (e.g. computationally) or even equivalent to making a decision, hence actually incurring a loss.
+In addition to the general online convex optimization, there exist dynamic studies for a specialized linear optimization problem, i.e. prediction with expert advice \cite{gokcesu2020recursive,Cesa-Bianchi_a,Herbster,Gokcesu2020AGO}.
+Moreover, adaptive regret guarantees dependent on subgradient norms are achieved for static regret \cite{Duchi,McMahan,Gupta}.